omerbeg/loxberry-plugin-link2home/README.md

 ## License

-This script is released under the GNU GENERAL PUBLIC LICENSE.
+This script is released under the Apache LICENSE.
 See `LICENSE` file for more details.